RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 [tutorial]: https://developer.mozilla.org/en-US/docs/Web/API/Canvas\_API/Tutorial

 ### Transforming the data to screen coordinates

+![Figure 2]: Transformation-Example-Cutout.pdf "An example of a linear transform of the shape f(x) = alpha*x + beta, that can be used to transform between data coordinates and screen coordinates."

 The canvas-element provides its own coordinate system, you will have to transform you raw data to these coordinates to draw the graph.
 [Figure 1] shows you a very simple version of the plot you have to